ofirGit/Google_job_skill_analysis/README.md

 - I used kaggle dataset

 # Data Analysis
 First I use pandas to read the CSV file.
-After that we perform Data Cleaning such as removing unwanted data,removing stop words, changing upper case, etc.
+After that I perform Data Cleaning such as removing unwanted data,removing stop words, changing upper case, etc.

 ### what are the most popular positions: